galtx-centex/galtx-centex.github.io/greyhounds/backwoodstyson.md

 Backwoods Tyson is a tall, gorgeous 75 lbs. red brindle male with white chest and feet.
 His striking good looks and bouncing, silly personality make him a walking conversation piece.
-Outgoing, playful and energetic, 15month old Tyson is more of a lover than a fighter--he loves meeting new people and is not shy at all!
+Outgoing, playful and energetic, 15 month old Tyson is more of a lover than a fighter--he loves meeting new people and is not shy at all!
 Tyson retired early due to playing/distracting other dogs while training for the racetrack.
 Tyson likes to sing along with the radio in the car, and is not a fan of being alone or crated; however, he is learning that when his foster humans leave, there's no reason